msalibian/STAT547O/Lecture2.md

 chosen to be 50%), and their efficiency can then subsequently be set by selecting an appropriate tuning parameter, there is a bias / variance trade-off (the higher the efficiency (the lower the variance), the higher the asymptotic bias).

-The other parameter that can be used to reduce the bias of the estimator (for a given breakdown point and efficiency), is the family of loss functions.
+There is, however, another “parameter” that can be chosen to reduce the bias of the estimator (for a given breakdown point and efficiency)—the **family of loss functions** itself.
 The package `RobStatTM` implements the optimal loss function (`opt`), which can be set using the control argument in `lmrobdetMM`.
-Below we revisit the stack loss example, using a 95% efficient estimator computed with the bias-optimal
+Below we revisit the stack loss example, using a 95% efficient estimator computed with the bias-optimal loss:
-loss:

 ``` r
 library(RobStatTM)